|Nutrition Facts (per serving)|

-- In a heavy-bottomed 2-quart saucepan, bring the 2 cups of milk to a boil.
-Pour the hot milk slowly and in a thin stream over the the egg yolk mixture, whisking continuously by hand or with an electric mixer.
+In a heavy-bottomed 2-quart saucepan, bring the 2 cups of milk to a boil.
+Pour the hot milk slowly and in a thin stream over the egg yolk mixture, whisking continuously by hand or with an electric mixer.

 Pour the tempered egg-yolks back into the saucepan and heat without boiling until mixture coats the back of a spoon

 Remove pan from heat and stir in the vanilla extract, if you are using it instead of the vanilla sugar.
 Serve warm or cold.

 You might want to cook the egg yolk-milk mixture in a double boiler, which heats gently and will help to prevent the sauce from curdling.